 The silver lining, however, is that once the initial culture shock fades away, and you overcome these challenges, expat life can bring numerous rewards; the opportunity to learn a new language, travel the world, and make life-long memories – to name a few.
-So, to help you make that positive transition, and better prepare yourself for the adventure that lies ahead, here are some of the most common expat grievances, and some suggestions for how to manage them.
+So, to help you make that positive transition, and better prepare yourself to move for the adventure that lies ahead, here are some of the most common expat grievances, and some suggestions for how to manage them.

 Overcoming the language barrier

-Unsurprisingly, learning a new language is usually rated as the biggest problem for expats; especially in the early stages of living abroad.
+Unsurprisingly, learning a new language is usually the biggest problem for expats; especially in the early stages of living abroad.
 Finding a house, opening a bank account, buying a car, and sorting out health insurance are all mammoth tasks.
 Now add an unfamiliar foreign language into the mix and suddenly your ‘to do’ list feels ten times more stressful.

 If you are lucky enough to live in a country where English is widely spoken, the language barrier will, of course, pose less of a challenge.
 For the rest of us, however, learning the local lingo is really the only solution to overcoming your frustration and integrating.
 While taking language lessons in the classroom is a great way to develop your conversational skills, there are plenty of language learning apps to help you acquire the skills with ease.
 Duolingo, Mindsnacks, and Babbel are just some of the popular apps that offer a variety of courses in multiple languages.
 You can complete the courses in your own time, too, which makes for a fun way to spend your daily commute.